Govindram Seksaria: Establishment of Industries

 Seksaria ventured into industry in 1937 by establishing Govindram Brothers Pvt.
 Ltd. Under this company he started a vegetable oil business and soon diversified into sugar, textile, minerals, mining, banking, printing and motion pictures.
 He also entered into real estate by establishing Estate Investment Co.
 Ltd. to manage his vast real estate holdings.
 In banking, he founded the Bank of Rajasthan.
 He also helped in Indian motion picture development through his close association with the Bombay Talkies studio.
 Seksaria was also a principal donor in the establishment of Bombay Hospital.

 His Family

 His successors were his grandsons, Rajkumar Seksaria and Nandkumar Seksaria.
 Today, they manage his business.
+Family member Narotam Sekhsaria went onto found Ambuja Cements.

 Death and legacy

 Govindram Seksaria died in 1946 at the age of 58.
 All the major markets in Mumbai, including the bullion exchange, cotton exchange and stock exchange remained closed that day as a tribute to this leader of industry.
 He established many schools and colleges.
 This trend continued with his son, the late Kudilalji Seksaria, who donated toward the Shri Govindram Seksaria Institute of Technology and Science.
 His sons, Rajkumar Seksaria and Nandkumar Seksaria, in turn, went on to establish the Govindram Seksaria Institute of Management and Research.

+He was a great person till date.